Data Centers in Villahermosa

 |---|---|---|

-| Global Connectivity Grade | B | Solid regional connectivity, sufficient for local and edge workloads. |
+| Global Connectivity Grade | B | Solid regional connectivity, but lacks the density of primary national hubs. |

-| Direct Cloud On-Ramps | 0 – as of September 2025 | Access via private network extensions to hubs like Mexico City. |
+| Direct Cloud On-Ramps | 0 — as of September 2025 | Access via private network extension to hubs like Querétaro or Mexico City. |

-| Tax Incentives | Yes | Includes a development bank credit package for data center projects. |
+| Tax Incentives | Yes | Includes specific national development bank credit packages for data center projects. |

-| Sales Tax | 16% VAT | The standard national Value Added Tax rate, as of September 2025. |
+| Sales Tax | 16% VAT, as of September 2025 | Standard national Value-Added Tax rate. |

 Network & Connectivity Ecosystem